 The important concept to gain from this article is to learn to recognize which plants are weeds and be a good neighbor by controlling your weeds.
-Not only is gardening is good exercise, but unlike working out at the gym, you don't have to pay to do it, you can do almost any time, and it's a great stress reducer.
+Not only is gardening good exercise, but you don't have to pay to do it yourself, you can do almost any time, and it's a great stress reducer.